proclaimforum/vscode-proclaimscript-language/README.md

 * Syntax highlighting, including Proclaim Maths Keywords featured in versions up to 3.4.02
 * IF THEN ELSE code folding and indentation
-* Snippets framework for example maths layouts, plus sample snippet for IF ELSEIF ELSE END
+* Snippets framework for example maths layouts

 ## Installation